Bad Breath (Halitosis)

 - "Morning breath": Bad breath in the morning is very common.
 Saliva production nearly stops during sleep, which allows bacteria to grow, causing bad breath.

-- Other causes of bad breath: Objects stuck in the nose (usually in children), alcoholism, and large doses of vitamin supplements
+- Other causes of bad breath: Objects stuck in the nose (usually in children), alcoholism, and large doses of vitamin supplements may also cause bad breath.

 Viewers share their comments